DiscordSRV/Documentation/docs/installation/sync-setup.md

 **Please make sure to go through the [Initial Setup](initial-setup.md) before going through with this setup.**
 ***

-### Get the name(s) of the minecraft group(s) you want to sync
+### Get the name(s) of the Minecraft group(s) you want to sync

-the synchronization is case-sensitive so make sure you don't mess up with the capitalization
+The synchronization is case-sensitive so make sure you don't mess up with the capitalization

+If you use LuckPerms, these will be the group display names

 ```yaml
 # Example from generic permissions plugin